UniMath/agda-unimath/src/foundation/sigma-decompositions.lagda.md

 ## Properties

-### Characterization of equality of Σ-Decompositions
+### Characterization of equality of Σ-decompositions

 ```agda
 equiv-Σ-Decomposition :